dzoba/gptrpg/readme.md

 ## Runing

 GPTRPG is intended to be run locally.
+To run:

-To run, first make sure you have updated the `agent/.env.json` file with your OpenAI API key.
-Then run `npm start` in the root directory.
+1. Make sure you have updated the `agent/.env.json` file with your OpenAI API key.
+2. In the `gptrpg` directory run `npm install` to install dependencies for all projects.
+3. Then run `npm start` in the root directory.
 This will start the agent and the front-end.
 The front-end will be available at `http://localhost:3000`.

 ## The Environment
 Code for the environment lives in the `ui-admin` directory.
 It is a React project.